 In December 2020, our sponsor paid an aggregate of \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in consideration of 7,187,500 shares of Class B common stock, par value \$0.0001.
-In January 2021, our sponsor agreed to sell to the anchor investors 1,125,000 founder shares (or 1,293,750 founder shares if the underwriters' over-allotment option is exercised in full) and the anchor investors agreed to purchase from our sponsor on the date of the initial business combination an aggregate of 1,125,000 founder shares (or 1,293,750 founder shares if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of approximately \$3,913 (or \$4,500 if the underwriters' over-allotment option is exercised in full), or approximately \$0.003 per share.
-Also in January 2021, our sponsor transferred 30,000 Class B ordinary shares to each of our independent directors.
+On February 9, 2021, we effected a share capitalization resulting in our initial shareholders holding 8,625,000 shares of our Class B common stock.
+In February 2021, our sponsor agreed to sell to the anchor investors 1,350,000 founder shares (or 1,552,500 founder shares if the underwriters' over-allotment option is exercised in full) and the anchor investors agreed to purchase from our sponsor on the date of the initial business combination an aggregate of 1,350,000 founder shares (or 1,552,500 founder shares if the underwriters' overallotment option is exercised in full) for an aggregate purchase price of approximately \$3,913 (or \$4,500 if the underwriters' over-allotment option is exercised in full), or approximately \$0.003 per share.
+Also, in January 2021 our sponsor transferred 30,000 shares of our Class B common stock to each of our independent directors.
 These 120,000 shares will not be subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 If we further increase or decrease the size of the offering, we will effect a stock capitalization or a share surrender or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the completion of the offering in such amount as to maintain the ownership of our sponsor (and its permitted transferees, if any) at 20% of the issued and outstanding shares upon the completion of this offering.
-Up to of 937,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Up to of 1,125,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.